 In severe cases, a brain injury could result in your loved one being in a coma.
 The severity of the injury and what part of the brain was harmed can determine the coma’s depth.
 While some may make a strong recovery after a coma, others may have disabilities for the rest of their life.

 The medical costs of treating a brain injury can pile up quickly.
 This financial debt can create a lot of additional stress that can weigh on the TBI patient and their families.
-That’s where our lawyers step in.
+That’s where a brain injury lawyer at Madia Law can step in as your attorney.

 A brain injury can have life-changing effects that can be difficult to deal with.
 When a loved one is going through the lengthy recovery process, they may also be experiencing the emotional losses of the injury.
 Mental anguish, pain and suffering, and loss of enjoyment of life are outcomes of the accident that we’ll include in your loved one’s compensation.
-You can trust your Minneapolis brain injury lawyer to protect your loved one’s best interests.
+You can trust the Minnesota brain injury lawyers at Madia Law to protect your loved one’s best interests.

 We’ll build a strong case that proves their injuries were the result of another’s negligence.
 We’ll hold them accountable and start fighting for compensation that will allow your loved one to have the financial security they need for the future.

-While the road to recovery for a brain injury can be long, we’ll do everything we can to make sure your loved one gets the foundation they need to do so.
+While the road to recovery for a brain injury can be long, we will do everything we can to make sure your loved one gets the foundation they need.